COMPLEX MEDICAL PROBLEMS IN THE OLDER ADULT

 William H. Staples, PT, DHSc, DPT, GCS, CEEAA

-Geriatric syndromes include falls, incontinence, delirium, and functional decline and represent a state of impaired health.
-5 These complex syndromes are multifactorial and associated with poor outcomes, loss of mobility (hypomobility), frailty, dependence, and ...
+Geriatric syndromes include falls, incontinence, delirium, and functional decline and represent a state of impaired health.5 These complex syndromes are multifactorial and associated with poor outcomes, loss of mobility (hypomobility), frailty, ...